barbara73/rdf_sphn/README.md

 #### Output

 - **Mapping file** `output/ontology_[project].ttl`, which maps the column names of DB to the names (predicate) in the ontology.
-- **Turtle file** for each concept `output/transfer/CHE_229_707_417_[project_name]_[concept].ttl` file which can be shipped to SPHN - check the [resources](#resources) section.
+- **Turtle file** for each concept `output/transfer/CHE_..._[project_name]_[concept].ttl` file which can be shipped to SPHN - check the [resources](#resources) section.
 - **Log file** `logging.log` (comes from the `logdecoratorandhandler` package)

 ## Source Table
 The source table is created in SQL.
 In the data mart for HospFAIR, you can find nearly all the concepts, which are defined so far.
-Look in the stored procedures how they are created.
+Look in the statements how they are created.
+It is important to have the same column names as in the mapping file and in the statements in the statements folder.

 A table contains these columns: